 The last time this happened was 15 years ago after a difficult pregnancy.
 The symptoms looked and felt as if something was physically wrong with me and I felt awful for months.
 Back then I went to see my doctor, an osteopath, took pain killers, but nothing helped.
 After about 6 months my symptoms slowly improved.

 Now I know why

 There was nothing physically wrong with me, although the pain was very real.
 Over time and with lots of research I realized it was a nervous neuro-muscular reaction to a repeated trigger.
 Parts of my body went into a contracted state, as if I had cramp.
 As this state continued, the area became inflamed.
 That was what caused the pain and blocked my body movements.

 Imagine the same thing happening in your bowels.
 Something seemingly insignificant happens, but it is a trigger and makes muscles cramp.
 It is particularly hard to see because it happens inside your body.
-In some

-In some people, it will give way to abdominal spasms and diarrhea.
+In some people, it will give rise to abdominal spasms and diarrhea.
 In others abdominal cramps may freeze the natural rhythm of voluntary spasms that push food through the digestive tract, resulting in constipation.
 This is my own hypothesis, but it makes sense.

 Maybe this happens every day.

 Maybe it is intertwined with the stress of trying to deal with or conceal the IBS symptoms themselves.And the result is either diarrhea (ie. rapid muscle spasms pushing your food through too quickly) or constipation (muscles tensed up and thus slowing down digestion).